 Know Before You Go

-There is no bus route that runs directly from the City Centre into Glasnevin.
-So, it might be a better idea to catch a taxi to the cemetery or walk from the Drumcondra DART station, about a mile and a half from the cemetery, if you unsure of where you are located in the city.
+There are several bus routes that runs directly from the City Centre into Glasnevin and Finglas.
+But, it might be a better idea to catch a taxi to the cemetery or walk from the Drumcondra DART station, about a mile and a half from the cemetery, if you unsure of where you are located in the city.
 If you choose to combine this with a visit to the adjacent Botanic Gardens, there is a connecting gate, so bus routes to either venue are available.
 Ask the bus driver if the route passes the Botanic Gardens or the Glasnevin Cemetery.